-Dianthus barbatus A fragrant self-sowing biennial with familiar flat-topped flower clusters in red, pink, white, lavender or mixed colors.
+Dianthus barbatus Biennial to Zones 4.
+A fragrant self-sowing 18" biennial with familiar flat-topped flower clusters in red, pink, white, lavender or mixed colors.
 Germinates in 7–14 days at 70°.
-May be started 2 months before setting outdoors, or direct seeded in late summer or fall.
+May be started 2 months before setting outdoors, or direct seed in late summer or fall.
 Requires full sun and good drainage; likes lime.
-18".
-Biennial, Zones 4-10. ~930 seeds/g. ②
+About 715 seeds/g. ②

 5061 Double Choice Mix Sweet William

 Log in to start or resume an order

 The name comes from the Greek meaning ‘divine flowers.’
 Some Dianthus are carnations; some are commonly known as Pinks, not for their color, but for their serrated petal tips which look like they’ve been cut with pinking shears.
 All have fabulous fragrance.